ZetCode

 C# FileInfo

-In this article we use FileInfo to work with files in C#.
+In this article, we explore how FileInfo facilitates file management in C#.

-FileInfo provides properties and instance methods for the creation, copying, deletion, moving, and opening of files.
-It aids in the creation of FileStream objects.
+The FileInfo class provides a range of properties and instance methods for handling files, including creation, copying, deletion, moving, and opening operations.
+It also supports the initialization of FileStream objects, allowing efficient file access and manipulation.

 words.txt